expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 #### Returns

-Returns a Promise that resolves to a number that represents the total internal disk storage capacity in bytes.
+Returns a Promise that resolves to a number that specifies the total internal disk storage capacity in bytes.

 #### Example